 He was unsure whether the federal government would place any more quarantine cases at March.
 Four other military bases nationwide have been designated as quarantine sites, including Marine Corps Air Station Miramar in San Diego County.

-The coronavirus epidemic has claimed more than 1,000 lives in China, exceeding the death toll of the severe acute respiratory syndrome -- SARS -- outbreak of 2003.
+The coronavirus epidemic has claimed almost 1,000 lives in China, exceeding the death toll of the severe acute respiratory syndrome -- SARS -- outbreak of 2003.
 More than 40,000 infections have been documented in China, with a few hundred in other countries, according to the World Health Organization.
 The respiratory illness is treatable, and many patients are recovering, health officials said.